-DSEIS to NMFS on:December 6, 1996DSEIS to EPA on:December 30, 1996Comments on DSEIS requested by:February 24, 1997
+DSEIS to NMFS on: December 6, 1996 Comments on DSEIS requested by: DSEIS to EPA on: December 30, 1996 February 24, 1997

 One comment on the DSEIS was received from EPA (Appendix G).
 Comments received on items in Amendment 8 have been compiled into two documents: (1) Public comments from the Magnuson Act/NEPA scoping process, and (2) Informal review comments from the Magnuson-Stevens Act public hearing process including NEPA input.
 Copies of these two documents are available from the Council office.
 The Council addressed the comments received in finalizing Amendment 8.